Create REST API in WordPress (With Examples)

 Create API Request in WordPress (POST Method)

-The POST method is used to create a new resource on server where the data is sent in request body.
-The WP REST route for POST method to create a resource can be registered liked this:
+The POST method is used to create a new resource on the server, where the data is sent in the request body.
+The WP REST route for the POST method to create a resource can be registered like this:

 // Create a post API endpoint